-- (1) Patents shall be granted for any inventions, in all fields of technology, which are new, involve an inventive step and are susceptible of industrial application. - (2) Detailed conditions for the grant of patents in respect of individual fields of technology with certain technical or technological characteristics shall be defined by a decree issued by the Government of the Republic of Slovenia.
+- (1) Patents shall be granted for any inventions, in all fields of technology, which are new, involve an inventive step and are susceptible of industrial application. - (2) Detailed conditions for the grant of patents in respect of individual fields of technology with certain technical or technological characteristics shall be defined by a decree issued by the Government of the Republic of Slovenia considered inventions within the meaning of Article 10.